hannes/MonetDBLite/README.md

 [![Build Status](https://travis-ci.org/hannesmuehleisen/MonetDBLite.svg?branch=Dec2016Lite-Java)](https://travis-ci.org/hannesmuehleisen/MonetDBLite)

-> **IMPORTANT** Before any further reading, remember that this software is still experimental, and it might crash sometimes, although some testing was already been made on it :) To be 100% safe you can run MonetDBJavaLite, a subprocess in the JVM, so if it crashes, your application in the main process will still be up!
+> **IMPORTANT** Before any further reading, remember that this software is still experimental, and it might crash sometimes, although some testing was already been made on it :) To be 100% safe you can run MonetDBJavaLite in a subprocess inside the JVM, so if it crashes, your application in the main process will still be up!

 After the MonetDBLite, MonetDBRLite and MonetDBPythonLite, MonetDBJavaLite is here!
 This project allows the integration of MonetDB, a column-wise and high-scale OLAP relational database in the JVM!
 Unlike a traditional socket connection,